mvillalobosc/Lab2IA/Phyli/README.md

 ### Interaction model

-Phily uses browser pointer and wheel events for pan, zoom, hover tooltips, and node selection.
+Phyli uses browser pointer and wheel events for pan, zoom, hover tooltips, and node selection.
 Internal nodes have invisible hit targets when visible node markers are disabled, so clades remain clickable.

 Keyboard shortcuts: